Willowdale Estate at sunset on a crisp Fall day.

 Exploring the ‘Eastern’ roots of Haiku and related forms reveal a diversity of thinking even from its earliest history.
 The historical difficulties involved in coming to a solid consensus on ‘exactly’ what elements of the forms were of primary importance to the various Japanese schools of thought were vastly compounded when the form (based on the Japanese language and steeped with its culture) was transported to English speaking countries.

-Haiku, Senryu and Tanka are closely related ‘waka’ (Japanese forms best
+Haiku, Senryu and Tanka are closely related waka - Japanese forms best

-described as ‘short form’ poetry).
+described as ‘short form’ poetry.
 These forms saw a surge of interest bloom in the late 19th and into the 20th century and it was during this period that works by English speaking peoples began emerging in greater numbers.
-They have as their very basic elements the characteristics listed just below.
+They have as their very basic elements the characteristics listed below.

-of longer collaborative forms such as Renga and later Renku.
+What we now perceive as haiku was originally the opening phrases (hokku) of longer collaborative forms such as Renga and later Renku.
 Only much later did haiku came into common use as a ‘stand-alone’ form.
-Most

-A kigo – seasonal reference
+~ A kigo – seasonal reference

-A ‘cutting’ word or phrase – the transition between a juxtaposition of two (seldom more) images or ideas.
+~ A ‘cutting’ word or phrase – the transition between a juxtaposition of two (seldom more) images or ideas.

-17 sound units (‘on’ or ‘morae’) – generally presented in three ‘phrases’.
+~ 17 sound units (‘on’ or ‘morae’) generally presented in three ‘phrases’.

 Senryu developed as a variant of Haiku that speaks more to the human